inxunxa/Linq2Csv/README.md

 # Linq2CSV

-A very basic library to export any C# object to a csv or binarized format file
+A very basic library to export any C# object to a csv or binarized format file.
+To export an

 ## Getting Started